sarahciston/codingcare/posts/0critintro.md

 - InnerVoiceOver // On Kawara
 - Ladymouth // Pipilotti Rist

-### TRANS: CONCLUSION/WHAT'S NEXT *Unsupervised Pleasures: Conscientious Datasets for Queer Futures*
+### TRANS: CONCLUSION/WHAT'S NEXT
 {: .no_toc }

 What it calls for in the future...

+Because generative AI models have become so large, and training processes so slow and expensive, they frequently rely on foundation models — previous models, often designed for other tasks, used as the building block or sourdough starter for new models.
+Foundation models

+**To move from foundation models, which have been built on narrow data and stereotyped classificatory logics, to transformative models which might unravel them...**

+>"Part of the construction of dominator privilege is you don't have to think about what are those other people thinking, feeling, hoping, dreaming.
+I think part of transformation is when you open yourself to wanting to know what those people who are not like you are doing, thinking, being." [@hooksbellWhyFamedFeminist2018]

-[future feminist machine musueum]
+- [future feminist machine musueum]
-[unsupervised pleasures][conscientious data for queer/diverse/intersectional futures]
+- [unsupervised pleasures][conscientious data for queer/diverse/intersectional futures]

 #### not classifying, a radical queer computing not based on classification but woven from the unknowing of genderless expression, of story